andreasabel/inCode/entry/introduction-to-singletons-1.md

 Door 'Locked
 ```

-And now we can’t do something silly like pass in `SLocked` to get a
+Now we can’t do something silly like pass in `SLocked` to get a `Door 'Opened`.
-`Door 'Opened`.

-(Note, however, that this is still a step away from a `Door` whose status can
-vary at runtime, since, as of now, we can’t generate an arbitrary singleton at
-runtime.)

 Ditching the Phantom
 --------------------